 12 This can occur, for example, if individual functional areas (e.g. administrative and care personnel in a hospital) are each given their own establishment number, or the establishment number comprises several branch offices (cf. Section 2.2 in this respect too).
 This is found in particular in the public sector, the non-profit sector, manufacturing industry with a relatively large proportion of large establishments, and in sectors with a large number of legally independent branch offices such as retail.
-According to Fritsch/Brixy (2004: 185f), this occurs in less than ten percent of cases, and discrepancies in terms of numbers of employees are generally relatively small.

-range of tolerance).13 This information forms the basis of the panel case definition provided, and thus of the individual longitudinal sections (cf. Chapter 8 on this in detail).
+According to Fritsch/Brixy (2004: 185f), this occurs in less than ten percent of cases, and discrepancies in terms of numbers of employees are generally relatively small in the same establishment as last year (in terms of the employee numbers within a defined range of tolerance).
+13 This information forms the basis of the panel case definition provided, and thus of the individual longitudinal sections (cf. Chapter 8 on this in detail).
 It should be pointed out that as well as this panel case variable, the researcher should always also make use of additional variables to define establishments that are identical with the previous year for his specific interest.
 Thus a decision on whether, for example, an establishment which has closed some subunits, but has also integrated other units, is still the same establishment or not has to be taken on the basis of considerations of content.